Contents

 Only thing left was Christmas or Easter since my family was pressing a lot to be at least then.

 After few years still, my brain finally cleared from all that nonsense.
 Leaving room for logical thoughts and reasoning that maybe there is no God and all this is just a hoax.
-Later I understood it’s a system of controlling, ruling and enslaving people, in vast quantities and pecentages of their lives.
+Later I understood it’s also a system of controlling, ruling and enslaving people, in vast quantities and pecentages of their lives.

 Since many years I don’t waste any time yearly for religion or religious activities.
 Restored time I can spend on anything intelligent, entertaining or just resting.

 Like with other addictions, if you get rid of it, you’ll get more time in life.
 But it comes with more responsibility.
 It’s up to you how to use that time.
 It would be stupid to waste it on another addiction.
+But even if so, we don’t do it regularly, right?
+It’s not like I would always waste time instead of visiting church for mass.
+I can do various things (at home) instead.

-I’m pretty sure even if I asked any priest the answer to any question(s) will mention God a couple of times and our belief (and that we have to believe), maybe with some examples from bible.
+I’m pretty sure even if I asked any priest the answer to any question(s) would mention God a couple of times and our belief (and that we have to believe), maybe with some examples from bible.
 Because believing is the key what matters here.
 Without it religions wouldn’t still exist.
 Same if it was the opposite and 90% of people were thinking logically.

-Honestly religions don’t necessarily help people.
-Some alcoholics or other addicts go to churches every Sunday and it didn’t help them at all in getting rid of addiction.
-The goal of confessions and forgiving God is (for me) creating necessity for attendance and priest jobs or churches to even exist.
+Honestly religions don’t (necessarily) help people.
+Some alcoholics or other addicts go to churches every Sunday and it didn’t help them at all in getting rid of their addictions.

-Purpose of life
+🧬Purpose of life

 One question bothered me also when I was young: why do people live?